 This list is updated by the hour so if your pet is lost, keep checking this list to see if it has been picked up or turned in.
 Thank you.

 Here are some things you can do if you've lost your pet:

 - Alert local shelters and veterinary hospitals.
 Make sure you give as much information as possible about the animal and a few ways to contact you.
 Attach a picture!

 - Post signs/pictures about the animal in the area last seen and the surrounding areas (animals will travel far!).

 - Post signs/pictures in local restaurants, stores, parks, post offices, etc.

 - Post signs/pictures on lost and found Facebook groups.

 - Put ads in local newspapers and magazines each week.

-- Visit local shelters every three days to look at strays.
+- Frequently browse your local shelters lost and found pet page to see if your pet has been brought to the shelter.
 Only you can identify your animal.
 Please keep in mind that many facilities have a “hold” period for stray animals.
 After that time period, the animal becomes the property of that facility.